 The energy of the EM wave is of the order of 15 KeV.
 To which part of the spectrum does it belong?

 3. Ultraviolet rays

 The electric field associated with an electromagnetic wave in vacuum is given by E= 40coswhere E, z, and t are in volt/m, meter, and second respectively.
-The value of wave vector k is:
+The value of the wave vector k would be: